srtimsina/lambdathumbnail/README.md

+# Lambda function
-# Lambda function to create an image thumbnail of an image whenever image is uploaded to s3 bucket(trigger) and save it in another bucket.
+Lambda function to create an image thumbnail of an image whenever image is uploaded to s3 bucket(trigger) and save it in another bucket.

 To create package python function
 ``` bash